Wayback Machine: A tool to capture the evolutionary behaviour of the bug reports and their triage process in open-source software systems: Research methodology

 \subsection{Current bug prioritization and triage practice in Bugzilla projects}

 A newly reported bug to the Bugzilla ITS has an ``UNCONFIRMED'' status until it is validated.
 A developer starts ``preparation'' steps, i.e., searching for bugs according to their expertise, checking their information and Metadata, and finding possible duplicate bugs.
 After passing that phase, they try to reproduce the bug.
-If they confirm a bug based on its reproducibility, its status changes to ``NEW'' and becomes ready for the prioritization and assignment phase.
-Mostly in bug triage meetings, developers review open bugs and evaluate whether each bug is worth to fix, when they should be fixed, and who should work on it.
-Although the prioritization might be subjective, the QA team members need to be consistent in determining bugs prioritization and have a clear flowchart to set the priority level.
+If they confirm a bug based on its reproducibility, its status changes to ``NEW'' and becomes ready for the prioritization and assignment phase. \textcolor{black}{In some projects, bug triage meetings help developers review open bugs, evaluate whether each bug is worth fixing, decide when they should be fixed, and determine who should work on it.
+On the other hand, this is not a common practice for some smaller open source projects (e.g., LibreOffice). }Note that although the prioritization might be subjective, the QA team members need to be consistent in determining bugs prioritization and have a clear flowchart to set the priority level.
 They might also flag a bug as ``UNCONFIRMED'', ``NEEDINFO'', and ``INVALID'' if a defect runs short of information or they fail to verify it.
-In OSS systems, in the case of critical bugs, the bug assignment is done by highlighting bugs and CCing potential developers.
-Therefore, a developer may claim possession of a verified bug rather than formally being assigned to it.
-Nevertheless, the practice of assigning a bug to a developer by a triager is another way of triaging bugs in the OSS\footnote{See triage for Bugzilla in \hyperlink{https://firefox-source-docs.mozilla.org/bug-mgmt/policies/triage-bugzilla.html}{Mozilla}, \hyperlink{https://wiki.documentfoundation.org/QA/BugTriage}{LibreOffice}, and \hyperlink{https://wiki.eclipse.org/SWT/Devel/Triage}{Eclipse} projects}.
+In Open Source Software (OSS) systems, in the case of critical bugs, the bug assignment is done by highlighting the bugs and CCing potential developers.
+As a result, a developer may claim possession of a verified bug rather than formally being assigned to it.
+Nevertheless, the practice of assigning a bug to a developer by a triager is another way of triaging bugs in the OSS\footnote{See triage for Bugzilla in \href{https://firefox-source-docs.mozilla.org/bug-mgmt/policies/triage-bugzilla.html}{Mozilla}, \href{https://wiki.documentfoundation.org/QA/BugTriage}{LibreOffice}, and \href{https://wiki.eclipse.org/SWT/Devel/Triage}{Eclipse} projects}.